 Even though some cruise lines have rearranged the deck chairs, so to speak, and moved muster drill into various indoor spaces, the problem of overcrowding at muster isn’t alleviated.
 And clustering indoors is not an option.

-Maybe we’ll have a compulsory video to watch from the comfort of our staterooms.
+Most likely there will be a compulsory video to watch from the comfort of our staterooms.
 I’m not sure that everyone would watch the video and put on a lifejacket if not under supervision.
-Would SOLAS (Safety of Life at Sea) regulations need to be revamped for how muster is conducted?

 Can you imagine passengers lining up in columns and rows, inches apart from each other, on a hot summer day with no breeze?

 For years, I have tried to be the person at the back of the line.
 I didn’t want six people standing behind me and six on either side of me coughing, belly laughing and sneezing in my air space.
-At least that won’t be an immediate concern for me for awhile.
+At least that won’t be an immediate concern for me for awhile when cruises resume.

 Stateroom sanitation and disinfection

 Let’s start with turn-around day.
 Our wonderful room attendants work very hard and very fast to prep the ship for the next load of guests.
-For the near future, a quick wipe-down with the same wet rag from room to room isn’t going to work.
+When cruises resume, a quick wipe-down with the same wet rag from room to room isn’t going to work.
 Wearing the same nitrile gloves from room to room will have to change, too.

 I’ve had my share of inside staterooms, on long and short cruises, and if that was the only way I could afford to cruise, then I booked an inside stateroom.
 That’s how I was able to do my first transatlantic crossing – aboard Celebrity Century in 2005.

-I expect that future of cruising won’t have the usual buffet.
-No more exposed armpits over the potato salad or fingers fidgeting with picking up fried chicken.
+When cruises first resume, they won’t have the traditional buffet.
+No more exposed armpits over the potato salad or fingers fidgeting to pick up greasy fried chicken.
 Ugh.

 I can’t imagine the chaos of social/physical distancing at any breakfast buffet on any ship.
-It will be interesting to see how the cruise lines manage to figure out the buffet challenge.
+It will be interesting to see how the cruise lines manage to figure out the buffet challenge and keep the line moving.
+Will everyone receive a designated buffet time or reservation?

-If you’ve ever had to take a tender (lifeboat) into port, until the first few waves of anxious passengers have left the ship, tenders are usually packed elbow to elbow, hot, and on occasion, smelly.
+If you’ve ever had to take a tender (lifeboat) into port, passengers can be packed in, elbow to elbow.
 Except for Celebrity Edge…that ship has the most awesome tenders.

-Will the ship have to run more than two or three tenders back and forth to avoid over-crowding?
-And the stairway queues?
-Even with a designated tender departure time, people still clog the stairwells.
+Will the ship need to use more tenders to avoid over-crowding?
+What about the long stairway queues?
+Even with a designated tender departure time, people still clog the stairwells ahead of time.
+When cruises resume, don’t expect to visit ports that require a tender to get there.

 Shore excursions and riding on a bus

 How’s this going to work…seating in every other row?
 More buses to lighten the load?
-I guess so.
-Or maybe certain close-quarters shore excursions will be put on hold.
-Thinking of excursions or tours like indoor folkloric shows or music venues in Italy, or any shore excursion where people are packed into a conveyance as part of the tour.
+They’ll need to be sanitized, too.
+Certain close-quarters shore excursions will probably be put on hold.
+Think of shore excursions like indoor folkloric shows or cooking tours.

 On board activities will definitely change

-Galley tours, expensive behind-the-scenes tours or even private Bridge tours will be put on hold for awhile.
+Galley tours, expensive behind-the-scenes tours or even private Bridge tours won’t resume for awhile.
 No one will want a galley where passengers walk through with even the most remote chance of contaminating anything, mask or no mask.

-Onboard activities like art auctions, music venues with a packed dance floor, even ice skating performances on Royal Caribbean with stadium seating.
-Some cruise lines have already announced moving their main theater performances to outdoor venues.
+The future of cruising in the short term will affect so many on board activities.
+Those pesky art auctions, lively music venues with a packed dance floor, even ice skating performances on Royal Caribbean with stadium seating will be different.
+Some cruise lines have already announced moving their main theater performances to various outdoor venues.

 I don’t think Royal Caribbean’s adults-only Quest participation challenge game will be able to happen for a while, either.